 Some specialty contacts need severe modifications which can take time to prepare and manufacturer, and in some instances the fitting of RGP (rigid gas permeable) lenses is required.
 The good news is that once your eyes have been assessed, you can simply await the quick arrival of your lenses, regardless of how simple or complex your vision correction needs are.

-If you’d like some more information on how contact lenses could transform your vision, your look and your self-esteem, why not contact us today?
-A member of our experienced and friendly vision experts will be more than willing to help advise you on the benefits of contact lenses, how to look after your lenses and how to use them daily.
+If you’d like some more information on how contact lenses could transform your vision, your look and your self-esteem.
+A member of our experienced and friendly vision experts will help advise you on the benefits of contact lenses, how to look after your lenses and how to use them daily.